Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Methods

 Common choices of the basis functions include splines, functional principal components, Fourier bases and wavelets.

-We induce regularization of $B_a(t)$ by penalizing the basis coefficients $B^*_{ak}$ using an appropriate global-local shrinkage prior~\citep{polson2010shrink}.
+As is typical in functional regression contexts \citep{morris2015functional}, appropriate regularization of basis coefficients $B^*_{ak}$ produces smoother and more regular estimates of the corresponding functional coefficients $B_a(t)$ that borrow strength across $t$.
+We choose to penalize the basis coefficients using a global-local shrinkage prior, which consists of a global shrinkage parameter whose prior has substantial mass near zero to handle noise effectively, and a local shrinkage parameter whose prior has a heavy tail to avoid over-shrinkage of signals ~\citep{polson2010shrink}.
+Global-local shrinkage priors have been widely used in Bayesian modeling these days, and some of them, including the horseshoe and the Dirichlet-Laplace prior, have been shown to possess desirable theoretical properties in the high-dimensional regression setting \citep{carvalho2010horseshoe, van2014horseshoe, bhattacharya2015dirichlet}.
 For extra flexibility in regularization, we group the basis functions $k=1,\ldots,K$ into regularization subsets $j=1,\ldots, J$, each containing $H_j$ basis functions such that $K=\sum_{j=1}^J H_j$.
 This allows different sets of basis functions to experience different levels of shrinkage, which can lead to more adaptive regularization of $B_a(t)$.
 For example, for wavelet bases, $j$ can index the wavelet scale, allowing higher and lower frequency wavelets to experience different levels of shrinkage.
-For functional principal components analysis, the $H_j$ eigenfunctions that share the same $\left \lfloor{\log_{10}(\eta_k)}\right \rfloor$, where $\eta_k$ denotes the corresponding eigenvalue, can be grouped into the same regularization subset $j$, allowing the possibility that dimensions explaining a higher proportion of the functional variability may also be more important for representing the functional predictor $B_a(t)$, as well, and be allowed to experience less shrinkage.
+For functional principal components analysis, the $H_j$ eigenfunctions that share the same $\left \lfloor{\log_{10}(\eta_k)}\right \rfloor$, where $\eta_k$ denotes the corresponding eigenvalue, can be grouped into the same regularization subset $j$, allowing the possibility that dimensions explaining a higher proportion of the functional variability may also be more important for representing the functional predictor $B_a(t)$ as well, and be allowed to experience less shrinkage.